CalebWebsterJCU/BigMinesweeper/README.md

 `pip install Pillow`

-If you're going to download this repository to import into you're own code, simply download the minesweeper folder (not root folder Minesweeper).
+If you're going to download this repository to import into you're own code, download the minesweeper folder (__not__ the root folder, Minesweeper).

 If you just want to play the game, download the entire repository and start the game using run.py